London Underground 1996 Stock

 The London Underground 1996 Stock is a type of rolling stock used on the Jubilee line of the London Underground.
-The trains were built by GEC Alsthom-Metro-Cammell and entered service in 1997.
-They are similar to the 1995 Stock used on the Northern line.
+The trains were built by GEC Alstom-Metro-Cammell and entered service in 1997.
+They are externally similar to the 1995 Stock used on the Northern line.

 The original 59 trains were initially built as 6-car trains.
 In 2005, an additional trailer car was added to lengthen each train to 7-cars and four additional 7-car trains delivered, bringing the total to 63 7-car trains.

 History

 The 1996 stock was ordered for the opening of the Jubilee Line Extension (JLE) from Green Park to Stratford.
 The original plan was to heavily refurbish the original 1983 stock with similar exteriors and interiors to the 1996 stock, and replace the single-leaf doors with double doors, but this proved too expensive and was abandoned.
 Delays in the construction of the JLE meant that the 1996 stock entered service on the existing Jubilee line, replacing the 1983 stock, well before the JLE was opened.
 The first train was delivered in July 1996, entering service on 24 December 1997, with the final train entering service on 31 July 2001, although it was several months later than the rest of the fleet had entered service.

 The development of the 1995 stock and the 1996 stock were conducted in parallel.
 Detailed design was done by Alstom at its Washwood Heath and Rugby facilities, and the first six train sets were manufactured at Alstom's Barcelona factory to the 1996 stock design.
 All type approvals were conducted on these early train sets.
 The 1995 stock was produced in the Barcelona factory afterwards, and the balance of the 1996 stock followed.
 Final assembly and equipping was at Alstom's facility at Washwood Heath on adjacent production lines.